ronnymees/fullstackdevelopment_eoict/docs/34_advanced_js/README.md

 // Usagi wants to blow kisses
 ```

-\#2 Use bind to attach the `this` keyword that refers to the method to the method’s inner function.
+**2 Use bind to attach the `this` keyword that refers to the method to the method’s inner function**

 ```javascript
 // Test it here: https://jsfiddle.net/maasha/u8ybgwd5/